subvertnormality/mosaic/README.md

 Trig param values, masks, and various grid functions can be fixed to specific steps on both the channel and global scale pages of Mosaic.
 When a value is locked to a step, it applies for the duration of that step.
 This includes trig params, scales, and octave settings on the channel page, as well as global scale and transpose settings on the global scale page.
 Locks are set on the channel edit page.
 Trig locks enhance your control over the sequencing process, allowing for precise adjustments and modifications at any step of your sequence.

-To clear all trig locks from a step:

-1. Hold the step you want to clear all locks from.
-2. Press K2.

 ##### Trig Param Locks